mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

-    The model evidence estimates from the `abcdesmc!` method obtained by the default ABC indicator kernel are off by a normalisation factor coming from an unnormalised kernel (in the final iteration).
+    The model evidence estimates from the `abcdesmc!` method obtained by the default ABC indicator kernel are off by a normalisation factor coming from an unnormalised kernel (the one used in the final iteration).
 To do model selection / comparison this means that evidence estimates for the set of models have to be done for the same data (or summary statistics), distance function, ABC kernel *and* the same target ϵ (which is `ϵ_target` if run not stopped by `nsims_max`).
-Then the (unknown) normalisation factor is the same for all models and does not matter (cancels) for Bayes factor or posterior model probabilities.
+Then the (unknown) normalisation factor is the same for all models and does not matter (cancels) for Bayes factors or posterior model probabilities.
 See [here](#More-on-model-evidences) for workarounds if ϵ is not the same.

 !!! tip "Uncertainty of model evidence"

-    As of now the `abcdesmc!` method does not provide an uncertainty for the model evidence estimate from a single run.
+    As of now the `abcdesmc!` method does not provide a (numerical) uncertainty for the model evidence estimate from a single run.
 It may be however very useful to check for this when doing model comparison (as the resulting Bayes factors or posterior model probabilities are uncertain as well).
 So, if the runtime permits, run the `abcdesmc!` method multiple times